AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/universal-editor.md

 The Universal Editor lets you interact with your content within its context, seeing the content as it is delivered to the devices of your users.

 1. By default the editor renders the desktop version of your content.
-Select the emulator button at the top-right of the editor to change the target device.
+Select the emulator button at the top-right of the Universal Editor toolbar to change the target device.

    ![The emulator menu item](assets/do-not-localize/ue-emulator-1.png)